This is urgent.

 have come from deforestation.”

-Forests are complex and collaborative communities, no more tree or carbon sequestration factories than women are baby factories or maids.
+And, forests are complex and collaborative communities, no more tree or carbon sequestration factories than women are baby factories or maids.

-Yet, Earth’s remaining 5% old growth, aka virgin forest – “the most critical of all forest types” (1) - continues to be cleared for commodities, as trees are planted merely as products and carbon offsets in process of serving a few at everyone’s expense.
+Yet, Earth’s remaining 5% old growth, aka virgin forest – “the most critical of all forest types” (1) - continues to be cleared for commodities, while trees are planted merely as products and carbon offsets in process of serving a few at everyone’s expense.

 Loss of virgin forest is more than a loss of carbon sequestering trees and soils.
 This is the loss of whole communities.
 The loss of individuals and their relationships.
 The loss of biodiversity and, thus, the loss of social and cultural diversity.